DFE-Digital/teaching-vacancies-design-history/app/posts/2024-02-05-updating-statutory-induction-year.md

 ---
-title: Updating statutory induction year question in application
+title: Updating the statutory induction year question in the jobseeker application journey
 date: 2024-02-05
 tags:
   - JN002